CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 Structured logging and monitoring allows for regular tracking of errors within production.
 Unit and integration tests to catch error edge cases before reaching production.
 Acceptance tests ensure the code is workable before every release.

-Maintainable code requires modularity and a separation of concerns.
-Loose coupling between concerns within these modules, and high cohesion within the classes.
-Predictable and consistent design patterns enable easier extension of the functionality.

 What does developing faster actually look like?
 Code that can change when presented with a new idea is the mark of a very good codebase.
 These codebases enable  consistent and dependable addition of features.
 It’s not enough to push a new feature that works 85% of the time.
 The reality is even a 15% “not working” is a significant bug to the end user, especially given enough traffic.

-Battling bugs is a failure state a codebase can exist in.
-High defect rates result in necessary rework on each feature produced.
-Large interruptions to planned work can occur due to the discovery of existing bugs.
-Constant firefighting within a codebase can hinder or halt progress.
-Leaving this state is necessary for true progress within the codebase.

 <div class="w-full text-center">
     <h1>The Pitfalls of an Ordinary (or 0.1x) Codebase</h1>